Shareholder value: Criticism

-The sole concentration on shareholder value has been widely criticized, particularly after the late-2000s financial crisis.
+The sole concentration on shareholder value has been widely criticized, particularly after the 2008 financial crisis.
 While a focus on shareholder value can benefit the owners of a corporation financially, it does not provide a clear measure of social issues like employment, environmental issues, or ethical business practices.
 A management decision can maximize shareholder value while lowering the welfare of third parties.
 Shareholder value coupled with short-termism has also been criticized as lowering the overall rate of economic growth due to reduced business capital accumulation.

 It can also disadvantage other stakeholders such as customers.
 For example, a company may, in the interests of enhancing shareholder value, cease to provide support for old, or even relatively new, products.

 Additionally, short term focus on shareholder value can be detrimental to long term shareholder value; the expense of gimmicks that briefly boost a stocks value can have negative impacts on its long term value.
-Marc Benioff, CEO of Salesforce, said that “[...] the obsession with maximizing profits for shareholders has brought us: terrible economic, racial and health inequalities; the catastrophe of climate change.”
+Marc Benioff, CEO of Salesforce, said that "[...] the obsession with maximizing profits for shareholders has brought us: terrible economic, racial and health inequalities; the catastrophe of climate change."
 According to critics, oversimplifying the corporation's role has neglected the imperfect world we live in.